SunnySuite/Sunny.jl/GettingStarted.md

 julia>
 ```

-This is called the Julia REPL, short for read-eval-print-loop.
+This is the Julia REPL, short for read-eval-print-loop.
 You can run code here, for example
 ```julia
 julia> exp(π * im)
 -1.0 - 1.2246467991473532e-16im